waldyrious/sequelize/docs/manual/core-concepts/assocs.md

 Actor.belongsToMany(Movie, { through: 'ActorMovies' });
 ```

 Since a string was given in the `through` option of the `belongsToMany` call, Sequelize will automatically create the `ActorMovies` model which will act as the junction model.
-For example, in PostgreSQL:
+For example, in Postgres:

 ```sql
 CREATE TABLE IF NOT EXISTS "ActorMovies" (